ArcBlock/abtnode-docs/src/node-settings/node-attributes/index.md

 It is displayed at the top of the node console page.

-### Register Your Node

-Allows users to reach your ABT Node.

 ### DID Wallet Location

-Provides the location of DID wallet.
+Provides the location of a deployed [DID wallet Blocklet](https://registry.arcblock.io/blocklet/z8iZpnScvjjeeyYZQoHSdXm4GQTqcfTTGkyPP).

 ### Alerts